efremidze/Magnetic/README.md

 ### Delegation

-The `MagneticDelegate` protocol provides a number of functions for detecting the current state of its nodes.
+The `MagneticDelegate` protocol provides a number of functions for observing the current state of nodes.

 ```swift
 func magnetic(_ magnetic: Magnetic, didSelect node: Node) {